Mindslayer001/Beginner-Cli/README.md

     To gain access to the Gemini API, you'll need to acquire an API key.
 Follow these steps to obtain your API key:
     1. Navigate to Google AI Studio.
     2. Obtain your API key.
 Please note that the free tier is available with specific limitations.
-    3. If you use begcli for the first time it will ask for API key
-    4. Input your API key directly into the CLI tool, and it will configure it automatically.
+    3. Input your API key directly into the CLI tool, and it will configure it automatically.

 ## Usage